5 FISHING ITEMS YOU DON’T LEAVE HOME WITHOUT BEFORE MAKING A MISSION?

 - Those massive largemouth bass they get in Lake Ray Roberts, Texas.
 I know to a lot of people bass is more like a swear word than a fly target species, but I love catching them on fly.

-5 OF THE MOST UNDERRATED SPECIES IN MY BOOK
+5 OF THE MOST UNDERRATED SPECIES IN THE BOOK OF MARK MURRAY

 - Spade fish, also known as batfish.
 I really love catching them on fly.
 We always try and get our guests to fish for them behind the mothership on the Nubian Flats but no one ever shows any real interest.
 That’s until the first guy gets reefed on his 9-weight on the first run.
 They are so much fun.

 - Vundu catfish.
 Where I guide in Tanzania we are blessed with some really big catfish and most of the time you can sort of sight fish to them.
 Most guests obviously come to target the big tigerfish, but these cats are just savage.
 Imagine tiny shallow rivers, fast flowing water, and monster cats (100 ounds plus).
 Surely this would get anyone excited?
 Or maybe it’s just me.